SSWConsulting/SSW.Rules.Content/rules/power-automate-flows-convert-timezone/rule.md

 guid: f20c1d67-fbd5-4fa6-99ba-58b4c8f53fd7
 ---

-When working with Power Automate flows, there are instances where we need to display or compare the time in your flow, by default, it's set to UTC.
+When working with Power Automate flows, there are instances where you need to use or compare the time in your flow, by default, it is set to UTC.

-However, there are chances that you inadvertently not using the right timezone for you flow.
+However, there is a chance that the wrong time zone is being used.

 <!--endintro-->

-Here is bad example of comparing datetime in PA Flows:
+Here is a bad example of comparing Datetime in PA Flows:

 ::: bad
 ![Figure: Bad example - You are comparing the UTC with UTC](comparing-timedate-without-converting.png)